-- If a player pitches 66 or more pitches in a day, 4 calendar days of rest required - If a player pitches 51-65 pitches in a day, 3 calendar days of rest required - If a player pitches 36-50 pitches in a day, 2 calendar days of rest required - If a player pitches 21-35 pitches in a day, 1 calendar days of rest required - If a player pitches 1-20 pitches in a day, 0 calendar days of rest required - A catcher who has caught more than 3 innings cannot pitch. • - Four innings is defined as 12 consecutive outs. • - A player may not pitch in more than one game in a day. • - Pitchers who hit 3 batters in one inning or 4 batters in one game must be removed as a pitcher. - A pitcher once removed from the mound cannot return as a pitcher - NO Balks will be called & NO Intentional walks
+- If a player pitches 66 or more pitches in a day, 4 calendar days of rest required - If a player pitches 51-65 pitches in a day, 3 calendar days of rest required - If a player pitches 36-50 pitches in a day, 2 calendar days of rest required - If a player pitches 21-35 pitches in a day, 1 calendar days of rest required - If a player pitches 1-20 pitches in a day, 0 calendar days of rest required - A pitcher who delivers 41 or more pitches in a game cannot play the position of catcher for the remainder of that day. - A catcher who has caught more than 3 innings cannot pitch. - Pitchers are limited to 3 innings per game (9 consecutive outs) or pitch-count limit (see above), whichever comes first (2025 Updates). - Four innings is defined as 12 consecutive outs. - A player may not pitch in more than one game in a day. - Pitchers who hit 3 batters in one inning or 4 batters in one game must be removed as a pitcher. - 2 mound visits per pitcher per inning or 3 total per pitcher.
+The next visit must result in removal of the player as pitcher. - A pitcher once removed from the mound cannot return as a pitcher - NO Balks will be called & NO Intentional walks